MediciHouse07/Learning_Records/economic_money_banking.md

 - 1971 US go off the gold Nixxon
 - stagnation, inflation and unemployment
 - 1972-1999 flexible exchange, learning from experience

+### 4-3

+2022/08/14
+- offshore, without the risk of being frezeed
+- leman's bill became worthless, MMMF decide not to hold any risky bills
+- a holding action, a colaboration
+- permanent manipulation; home bias
+- no global currency, dollar is a national currency
+- SWAP in unlimited amount, switzland, ECB, FED, BOE, BOJ
+- financial instability social instability
+- at war CB became financing agent of the GOV

 # Lecture Week11
 ## Lec 1